titan-data/titan-server/DEVELOPING.md

     can be run as part of `./gradlew integrationTest`.
 They should be fast and are run as part of each pull request.
   * End to end tests - These tests run against the complete docker container, and hence are able to test the full stack, including ZFS.
-These tests live under `test/endtoendTest` and are written in golang.
-They can be invoked via `go test` or `./gradlew endtoendTest`.
-These tests may be slow, may depend on external resources (like S3 buckets), but should remain runnable through CI/CD automation during the release process.
+These tests live under `test/endtoend` and are written in golang.
+These tests may be slow, may depend on external resources like S3 buckets), but should remain runnable through CI/CD automation during the release process.
+End to end tests are not run automatically as part of `check` given how much longer it can take.
+To run the tests, you will need to run:

+    ```
+    go test ./test/endtoend
+    ```

+    Some tests require additional configuration.
+In this case, you will need to specify the configuration as part of the environment, such as:

+    ```
+    S3_LOCATION=s3://my-bucket/test-data go test ./test/endtoend
+    ```

 These tests do generate coverage reports, but test coverage is not yet rigorously integrated into the development process.